Jim Yester: 1965–1966

+1966–1969

 Their debut album And Then...
 Along Comes the Association was released in July.
 Two of the songs from the album, "Along Comes Mary" and "Cherish" charted on the Billboard Hot 100, with "Cherish" reaching number one.
 Yester sang lead on "Along Comes Mary", a controversial song reputedly about marijuana.
 The band managed to convince Valiant to let Curt Boettcher produce the album for them.
 When the band were starting to garner a following, Yester was sharing a house with members Jules Alexander and Russ Giguere.
-Yester was one of the groups main songwriters.
+Yester was one of the group's main songwriters.

+The band is known for their harmonies and multiple lead vocalists, with Jim contributing on Tenor vocals, that can be heard on "Cherish".

 The group's other hits in the following years included "Windy", "Everything That Touches You", "Never My Love", and "Requiem for the Masses".
+Windy and Never My Love scored at number one on the Billboard Hot 100, and Everything That Touches You charted at number ten.